kyma-project/busola/docs/extensibility/display-widgets.md

 #### Widget-specific parameters

-- **extraChildren** - an optional array of extra widgets to display as an extra collapsible row.
+- **collapsible** - an optional array of extra widgets to display as an extra collapsible section.
 Uses the same format as the **children** parameter.

 #### Example